Top Paris events in October 2023 include two huge city-wide celebrations of art and culture, White Night (Nuit Blanche) and ParisArtistes.

 Halloween Evening at Le Grand Rex in Paris

-Celebrate Halloween in Paris at the Grand Rex movie theatre as they continue their annual tradition of showing Halloween horror cult classics on October 31.
-The Shining, The Exorcist, The Rex website posts schedule details about 1 week before each event.
+Celebrate Halloween in Paris at the Grand Rex movie theatre movie theatre when they host their annual Halloween Movies Night programming on October 31.

 More to Do & See at the Grand Rex in Paris